FailAcademy/learning/wdp-vancouver/_lessons/week-07/04-wp-ajax-api.md

 ## Lab Activity

+Today's lab time will be spent working on Project 4.
+Your on the homestretch so be sure to make effective use of your in-class time!

 <!-- In today's lab, we'll work together to build out the jQuery required to add the required WP API-related functionality for the Quotes on Dev site.

 Specifically, we'll fetch data from WP using the REST API plugin and dynamically populate it in the site, and we'll create a basic form to accept front-end post submissions via the API too.